smapiot/piral/src/plugins/piral-modals/README.md

 This is a plugin that only has a peer dependency to `piral-core`.
 What `piral-modals` brings to the table is a set of Pilet API extensions that can be used with `piral` or `piral-core` to easily trigger the display of modal dialogs from pilets.

+## Why and When

+If you have modal dialogs on your page that `piral-modals` gives you a nice abstraction over registering components for them.
+These items will be stored in the global state container and will be filtered on a given dialog name.
+Thus the plugin makes only sense if you want to have consistent dialog management.

+Alternative: You could simply use an event to trigger opening a dialog.
+The event could transport a React component which would then be globally used.
+Alternatively, each pilet would come up with its own dialog design and management system.

 ## Documentation

 The following functions are brought to the Pilet API.